Deciding to buy a blog could be one of the most lucrative decisions you make this year.

 Buying a blog isn’t just possible, it can also be a relatively straightforward process in the right circumstances.
 There are websites where you can find directories of blogs suited to your niche already listed and available for purchase.
 You can also consider contacting the owner of a blog you like and asking if they have any desire to sell.

 How do you assess blog income?

-The easiest way to assess blog income is to ask for insights from the existing website owner.
-However, you can also do your own research by looking into the analytics around a blog when it comes to things like affiliate ads, conversions and AdSense opportunities.
+The easiest way to assess a blog’s monthly income is to ask for insights from the existing website owner.
+However, you can also do your own research by looking into the analytics around a blog when it comes to things like affiliate ads, conversions, and AdSense opportunities.
 Check to see whether the blog has any existing affiliate campaigns or promotions running, such as sponsored posts for partner companies.
 This should help you to identify if your blog can make money.